DarkoPendragon/discord.js-musicbot-addon/README.md

 If that doesn't fix your issue;
 1. Download and install the [Windows 8.1 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-8-1-sdk)

 This is a music plugin for Discord.js.
 Using it is as easy as:

+__Exaple basic code, standalone:__
 ```javascript
 const Discord = require('discord.js');
 const music = require('discord.js-musicbot-addon');